`The peculiar risk lay in the possibility of

 before the old moon rose were still to come.

-`From the brow of the next hill I saw a thick wood spreading
+`From the brow of the next hill I saw a thick

 wide and black before me.
 I hesitated at this.
 I could see no